nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v2-2-0

-OCX-162: If the first CIS headset in a CIG is reset, this may impact the stream of the second headset as well If the first CIS (Connected Isochronous Stream) in a CIG (Connected Isochronous Group) is reset, this may halt streaming to other CISes as well.

-.. rst-class:: v2-2-0

 OCX-165: Collisions of BIS and ACL on the same broadcaster/central Broadcast Isochronous Stream (BIS) and Asynchronous Connection-oriented Logical transports (ACL) may collide in the scheduler.